 Common pitfalls

-• Copy-pasting a project from Vercel’s “duplicate” feature and forgetting to change the root directory — both projects build the same app.
+name, or an internal dependency is undeclared — Vercel cannot build the graph and either over-builds or skips the wrong app. - Copy-pasting a project from Vercel’s “duplicate” feature and forgetting to change the Root Directory — both projects build the same app.

-• Manually deploying with vercel deploy from the root and being surprised that only the root’s project receives it.
+vercel deployfrom the root and being surprised that only the root’s project receives it.
 See vercel build failed for adjacent CLI gotchas.

 FAQ